zhuo-ran-liu/unity-gesture-control/README.md

 ```bash
 python3 path-to-python-runner.py
 ```
-Note: You might need to change the camera index to your capture device in th epython script
+Note: You might need to change the camera index to your capture device in python-runner.py

 ```
 cap = cv2.
 VideoCapture(1)